srl-labs/containerlab/docs/manual/shared-sockets.md

 /etc/containerlab/tools/mysocket-user myemail@gmail.com mypassword /root/.ssh/mykey.pub
 ```

-A confirmation email will arrive shortly to finish account setup.
+A confirmation email will arrive shortly to finish account setup procedure.

-## Acquiring token
+## Acquiring a token
-Before launching the lab with shared sockets, a user need to acquire/refresh the web token that is used to authenticate the API calls towards mysocket.io API.
-Containerlab users can leverage another convenience script:
+To authenticate with mysocket.io service a user needs to acquire/refresh the token.
+Containerlab users can leverage another convenience script that eases this step:

 ```bash
 # get/refresh mysocketio token